 STEM Perspectives is a USC student-led 6-8 week program that provides high school students with the opportunity to explore different “perspectives” in STEM not usually taught in their classrooms.
 Outside of the subject taught, the program features guest speakers who expose students to other STEM-related fields and careers.
 The leadership, team work, communication, and research skills taught in this program help students apply these skills to formulate a better plan for their future goals and careers.

-The program was piloted in Fall of 2020 and caters to the online environment imposed by the current pandemic by using Canvas and Zoom as the main platform for communication.
+The program was piloted in the Fall of 2020 and encourages participants from any high school through a fully virtual environment by using Zoom as the main platform for

 Students attend weekly sessions and complete projects that teach them skills in scientific research and public speaking.

 This program provides the unique opportunity for close mentorship among USC Neuroscience student instructors and collaboration among students.